rfair404/DIY-time-and-materials/README.md

 # DIY-time-and-materials
-A WordPress plugin for displaying time, materials and for DIY bloggers.
+A WordPress plugin for displaying time, materials and difficulty of a project (post) for DIY bloggers.

 This is an example project that I wrote as part of an interview process.
 It is intended for demonstration purposes only.
 While you're free to use this code in any way you wish, there is absolutley no warranty or support.

+### How it works
+Simply adds three new custom taxonomies (registered to posts by default) that the post author can configure while editing the post.

 ### Requirements
 Required WordPress Version 4.7.0 or later